 Wyngrew often do not go hunting rattle cattle, but every few years or so hunting season does arrive in smaller towns, such as Wynsiph.
 During this time, bulls can be exclusively hunted.

-However, there are very strict rules concerning hunting, and the license to hunt them can be expensive for a hunting season that can likely become unsuccessful if a wyngro is not very skilled in hunting.
+However, there are very strict rules concerning hunting, and the license to hunt them can be expensive for a hunting season that can likely become unsuccessful if a Wyngro is not very skilled in hunting.

 Wyngrew don’t have guns, so hunts are a very slow process, using traps and sharp harpoons.

 Wyngrew are not allowed to hunt bulls that are clearly part of a herd.
-Only the lone bulls that were unsuccessful of winning a female and producing their own herd, as these bulls will likely die off without reproducing anyways.
+Only the lone bulls that were unsuccessful in winning a female and producing their own herd, as these bulls will likely die off without reproducing anyways.

 Wyngrew found hunting/killing Rattle Cattle without a license or incorrectly could be thrown in jail and fined.

-Although the spoils are very good if a wyngro successfully kills a bull and brings it back to town, this is often a fruitless endeavor for the price you need to pay, and often very dangerous as well!
-(A job left for the fastest, beefiest wyngrew!)
+Although the spoils are very good if a Wyngro successfully kills a bull and brings it back to town, this is often a fruitless endeavor for the price you need to pay, and often very dangerous as well!
+(A job left for the fastest, beefiest Wyngrew!)
 Scrawny bipedals are not great candidates for hunting and often mocked if they try.